Chennai Egmore railway station: Traffic

 As of 2013, the station handles about 35 main line trains and 118 suburban trains, and about 150,000 people daily.
 Its average daily earning is ₹17.06 lakh.

 The total revenue generated by the station during 2012–2013 was ₹287.3 crore, making it the second highest revenue-generating station of the Southern Railway, behind Puratchi Thalaivar Dr. M.G.
 Ramachandran Central railway station.

 Maintenance

 The station has been divided into two zones for mechanised cleaning contracts—platforms 1 to 6 fall under zone I and platforms 7 to 11 fall under zone II.
 In December 2012, Southern Railway awarded contract to a new agency with a 43-member team taking charge of upkeep of zone II.
 Contracts for cleaning Chennai Egmore station has been awarded for a period of 3 years from 2010 for a value of ₹2.05 crore.

 Train care centre

 The station has a train care centre named Egmore Railway Yard(GSN Yard – Gopal Samy Nagar), where the trains arriving at the station are prepared for departure.
 However, the centre is soiled and grimy due to lack of maintenance.

+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.